SArpnt/bytebeat-composer/README.md

 		code: string,
 		sampleRate: number, // default 8000
 		mode: string, // default "Bytebeat"
-	},
+		// changes will be made later so that any settings that don't exist here won't be changed },
 	// commands to control playback aren't implemented yet }